Supreme Court says it hasn't found abortion opinion leaker

 Chief Justice John Roberts ordered an investigation the next day into what he termed an "egregious breach of trust."

-Investigators “conducted 126 formal interviews of 97 employees, all of whom denied disclosing the opinion,” the court said.
+Investigators "conducted 126 formal interviews of 97 employees, all of whom denied disclosing the opinion" in sworn statements, the court said in a 23-page document posted on its website.

+Some employees had to amend their written statements after they “admitted to telling their spouses about the draft opinion or vote count,” the report said.

+The court said it could not rule out that the opinion was inadvertently disclosed, “for example, by being left in a public space either inside or outside the building."

 The investigation concluded that it “is unlikely that the Court’s information technology (IT) systems were improperly accessed by a person outside the Court,” following an examination of the court’s computers, networks, printers, and available call and text logs.